 For more information on the rules used in the calculator to work out eligibility to extra allowances see disability premiums in benefits.

 There is no equivalent to the Severe Disability Premium in Universal Credit.
-It has been acknowledged that those in receipt of a SDP who moved over to UC due to a change in their circumstances lost out considerably in terms of lower benefit income.
-For this reason a block has been put on new claims to UC from this group until 27 January 2021, at which point they may be eligible for a transitional payment if a change of cirumstances leads to them moving on to UC.
+It has been acknowledged that those in receipt of an SDP who moved over to UC due to a change in their circumstances before a block was put in place on 16 January 2019 lost out considerably in terms of lower benefit income.
+For this reason the block on new claims to UC from this group is now in place until 27 January 2021.

 If you are receiving the SDP and have a change in circumstances that would have previously prompted a new claim to Universal Credit, you will remain on legacy benefits (including Housing Benefit).

-If you reach pension age and can't claim Pension Credit due to having a working age partner and can't claim UC due to reciving the SDP in your current benefit/s you will remain on legacy benefits.
+If you reach pension age and can't claim Pension Credit due to having a working age partner and can't claim UC due to receiving the SDP in your current benefit/s you will remain on working age legacy benefits.

 To try to identify the people this affects and stop them claiming UC, the online UC claim form will have a specific question regarding SDP to inform claimants of this.